ChinmoyBD/TodoList/README.md

 # TodoList
-TodoList app using SwiftUI and MVVM Model
+TodoList app using SwiftUI and MVVM architecture